tehfra/amc2sqlite/README.md

 #### Pattern-Based Detection

 The hacky part about this script.
 It uses pattern matching to locate movie records.
-Each movie record in an AMC database seems to follow a semi-consistent binary pattern:
+The start (or what I perceive to be the start) of each movie record in an AMC database seems to follow a semi-consistent binary pattern:

 ```
 .. ..
 00 00 .. ..
 00 00 .. ..
 00 00 .. .. .. .. ..
 00 00 00 .. .. .. .. .. ..
 00 00 .. .. .. .. .. .. .. .. .. .. .. ..
 00 00 00 00 01 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 ..
 00 00 00